-The Røde NT1 (not the NT1-A – spend the extra money and get the original) has been around since the early 90s and is regarded as one of the best low-cost condenser mics for vocals.
+The Røde NT1 (not the NT1-A – spend the extra money and get the original) has been around since the early 90s and is regarded as one of the best low-cost condenser mics for vocals due to its warmer sound quality that is present but not harsh.
 It’s also great for acoustic guitar and drum overheads.

 Common uses: Vocals, guitar and bass cabs, acoustic guitar, drum overheads